junhao12131/blaze/README.md

 | **100M** | 15 | 25 |
 | **1G** | 13 | 20 |
 | **SLOC** | 7 | 16 |

+We can see that Blaze MapReduce achieves similar performance as hand-optmized parallel for loops while using significantly less lines of code.
+The hand-optimized code is listed in at `test/example/pi_estimation.cc`.